MongoApp/mongoapp.github.io/index.md

 ### License

 The source code for Mongo.app is released under the [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-The app also includes MongoDB binaries what using same license.
+The app also includes MongoDB binaries that covered under the same license.
-Please see the GitHub page for details.
+For more information please see the GitHub page.

 ### Credits